LabeliaLabs/distributed-learning-contributivity/README.md

   As the Shapley value is an average we can estimate it using the Monte-Carlo method.
 Here it consists in sampling a reasonable number of increments (says a hundred per player) and to take the average of the sampled increments of a player as the estimation of the Shapley value of that player.

   - [done] **[Truncated Monte-Carlo Shapley](https://arxiv.org/pdf/1904.02868.pdf) approximation**:
-  The idea of Truncated Monte-Carlo is that, for big coalition, the increments of a player are usually small, therefore we can consider their value is null instead of spending computional power to compute it.
+  The idea of Truncated Monte-Carlo is that, for big coalition, the increments of a player are usually small, therefore we can consider their value is null instead of spending computational power to compute it.
 This reduce the number of times we have to fit a model, but adds a small bias the estimation.

   - [done] **Interpolated truncated Monte-Carlo**:
   This method is an attempt to reduce the bias of the Truncated monte-Carlo method.
 Here we do not consider the value of an increment of a big coalition is null, but we do a linear interpolation to better approximate its value.